 1. Furnace Creek Ranch: Furnace Creek was the first real settlement in Death Valley and today it still isn’t quite “civilization.”
 But something about it (quite possibly the thickest oxygen you’ll encounter in this hemisphere) makes me giddy.
 Maybe it’s the western frontier flair — Giddy-Up!
-The Furnace Creek Ranch and Resort is a lovely little village with a General Store, a few casual restaurants, a pool (my favorite!), a golfcourse, campground, cute little rental cabins and a couple of RV parks.
+The Furnace Creek Ranch and Resort is a lovely little village with a General Store, a few casual restaurants, a pool (my favorite!), a golf course, campground, cute little rental cabins and a couple of RV parks.
 The Death Valley National Park Visitor Center is located within walking distance from Furnace Creek Ranch.
 You pass through a grove of date palms to get there.
-In the summer, you can buy sun-warmed dates from a roadside table.
+From August through December, you can buy sun-warmed dates from a roadside table.
 In February, it’s often the only place in the U.S. that is consistently above 70F.
 Even if it’s chilly (and it’s always chilly at night in the desert), you can lounge by gas firelight and watch the comings and goings.
 It’s my happy place.

 3. Badwater Basin: Named for water that a propector’s mule refused to drink, Badwater is the lowest point in elevation in all of North America at 282 feet below sea level.
 People laughed at the first person to suggest it was lower than sea level, because it wasn’t below water.
 But it’s quite low indeed.
 And it does have some extremely salty water containing plenty of bacteria and little critters in it.

 4. Ubehebe Crater: This crater (pronounced YOO-bee-HEE-bee) in the northern part of the park was not formed by a meteor.
 It was formed when magma rose through a fault close to the surface a few thousand years ago and flash heated groundwater, causing a steam-fueled explosion.